finom/vovk.dev/src/pages/api-reference.md

 ```

 The class also provides static property `defaultHeaders` that contains the standard headers for the keep-alive connections.
-Since `StreamResponse` accepts standard `ResponseInit` as options argument you can override default headers and optionally use `StreamResponse.defaultHeaders`.
+Since `StreamResponse` accepts standard `ResponseInit` as options argument you can override default headers and optionally spread `StreamResponse.defaultHeaders`.

 ```ts
 const resp = new StreamResponse<Token>({